ChrisHeiden/Tangible_Interfaces_Project/README.md

 ```
 http://arduino.esp8266.com/stable/package_esp8266com_index.json
 ```
-to your preference.
+to your Preferences.
 Therefore, click on "File" and search for your "Preferences".
 There, enter the link to the "additional board management_URL".
+After doing so, click on board managment and search for esp8266.
+Install it.
+This will take some time.
+However, then you will find all ESP8266 boards in your board lib and many examples for it.

 ### Adding libraries
 To upload the code, you have to install following external libraries: